Retirement health care costs

 Generally, employers with 20 or more employees are subject to COBRA.
 Coverage applies to employees, former employees and certain dependents who are or were covered under a group health plan.
 Benefits include medical, dental, vision, health care reimbursement and employee assistance programs.

 The average duration of long-term care for a retiree is estimated to be about three years.
-While long-term care (LTC) costs vary widely by region and type of facility, the average cost for a private room in a nursing home in 2013 was about $84,0004 per year.
-That adds up to $252,000 for three years of care — a significant expense which is expected to rise significantly in the future.
+While long-term care (LTC) costs vary widely by region and type of facility, the national average cost for a private room in a nursing home in 2013 was $94,1704 per year.
+That adds up to $282,510 for three years of care — a significant expense which is expected to rise in the future.
 Medicare and Medigap policies offer limited, if any, coverage for LTC.

 One way to plan for these costs is to purchase LTC insurance.
 Premiums for this coverage vary by company but are generally based on your age, health status and the level of benefit you are purchasing.
 Make sure that the benefit on your LTC insurance policy will be enough to cover the average cost of care in your region.

 High-Deductible Health Plans (HDHP) and Health Savings Accounts (HSA)

 A High-Deductible Health Plan (HDHP) may offer a practical way for retirees under age 65 (and therefore not yet eligible for Medicare) to deal with their medical costs.
 HDHP differs from other health insurance plans because its high deductible allows the policy to be offered at relatively low cost.

 If an HDHP meets certain requirements, the policyholder may also open a Health Savings Account (HSA) to pay for HDHP deductibles and other qualified out-of-pocket costs.
 Money withdrawn from the HSA to pay for qualified expenses is tax-free as long as the expenses were incurred after the HSA was established and funded.